 Sitting right next to him was a purple Telletubby-like thing.
 'What's that?'
 I asked.
 'That' he replied, speaking slowly as if I was a bit dim 'is Robo-Clerk.
 With computers these days you can have driverless cars on the roads, and pilotless drones in the air, so why not robotic clerks with enhanced artificial intelligence?'
 What will they think of next?

 I wondered why Sky had brought his Robo-Clerk to a training session.
 He explained that he could never remember anything from training and it was too much like hard work to put any of it into practice, so he got Robo-Clerk to record the sessions.
 She could then pre-write minutes that made it seem as though his governing body knew their stuff and ticked all boxes for Ofsted.
 'But how's your school actually doing?
 I asked.
 'I dunno, ask her.' he replied with a shrug of his shoulders.
-'Hope your chair's on top of his brief, then.'
+'Trust your chair's on top of his brief, then.'
 I said, hopefully.
 Sky: 'I am the chair.
 No use being in something unless you're the boss of it, as someone once told me.'

 I had so many questions for Sky.
 Last I heard Taffia Godfather, Dai Corleone was after him because Sky had escaped his clutches.
 He'd gone into hiding, as he didn't want to be forced back into service as a tea boy.
 That was all sorted now.
 Turning the tables, Sky had made Corleone an offer he couldn't refuse, promising him a lifetime supply of Glengettie tea and Welsh Cakes if the feared Godfather called off his henchmen.